 How often should commercial plumbing inspections take place?

 Most experts recommend regular plumbing inspections every 6-12 months for commercial buildings.
 This allows for identifying issues before they cause costly repairs or disrupt business operations.
-Catching problems early is key to avoiding expensive repairs down the road.
+Catching problems early is critical to avoiding expensive repairs down the road.

 What does a typical commercial plumbing inspection involve?